c+d logo

 • Landscape material.

 C&D debris comprises a significant waste stream.
-The U.S. Environmental Protection Agency estimates that about 600 million tons of C&D debris was generated nationwide in 2018 – more than twice the total amount of municipal solid waste created.
-Given that amount, some states, and municipalities have implemented mandatory recovery requirements for C&D debris.
+The U.S. Environmental Protection Agency estimates that about 600 million tons of C&D debris were generated nationwide in 2018 – more than twice the total amount of municipal solid waste created.
+Given that amount, some states and municipalities have implemented mandatory recovery requirements for C&D debris.

 Most C&D debris, however, can be diverted from disposal and converted into productive uses.
 The environmental and economic benefits include: